Thamesmead: 2000s

-Thamesmead West contains Gallions Ecopark a pioneering small social/affordable housing development with homes built to high energy efficiency and environmental standards.
-The estate also includes a small lake and a number of man-made landmarks created from recycled excavated material that serve as viewing platforms.
-The biggest of these is 20 m high Gallions Hill with a spiral path leading to the summit.
+Thamesmead West contains Gallions Ecopark, a pioneering small social/affordable housing development with homes built to high energy efficiency and environmental standards.
+The estate also includes a small lake and a number of man-made landmarks created from recycled excavated materials that serve as viewing platforms.
+The biggest of these is the 20 m high Gallions Hill, with a spiral path leading to the summit.

 Part of Thamesmead West is also sometimes referred to as Gallions Reach Urban Village.
 This can lead to confusion, as it is on the opposite bank of the River Thames from Gallions Reach DLR station and Gallions Reach shopping park.
 There is no Docklands Light Railway, London Underground or rail station in Thamesmead West.

-Early 21st century new build properties in Thamesmead West have been blighted by social problems and mass repossessions, attracting national attention.
-Housing is still under construction both by Gallions Housing Association (for rent and part rent/part buy) and by private developers (for outright sale).
-Another new development is under construction in 2010.
-The final phase of the Gallions Reach Urban Village (ecopark) is the creation of Gallions Reach Park, a 14.3 acre public open space land, between Gallions Hill and the River Thames.
-Water remains an important feature of the several parks and open spaces.
+Many new build properties in Thamesmead West in the early 21st century have been blighted by social problems and mass repossessions.

 In November 2007, Bexley Council marked Thamesmead's 40th birthday with a motion proposed by local Councillor David Leaf and seconded by Councillor John Davey.